 Trace conditioning

-In the second experiment (Figure 1B and 2B), we constructed a device capable of running a simple trace conditioning experiment, where one trains a mouse to blink in response to simultaneous tone and light exposure by using a puff of air as an unconditioned aversive stimulus.
+In the second experiment (Figure 1B and 2A), we constructed a device capable of running a simple trace conditioning experiment, where an experimenter trains a mouse to associate a predictive tone and/or light to a subsequent puff of air as an unconditioned aversive stimulus.
 Our trace conditioning experimental design mimics a setup previously reported by our lab (Mohammed, et al., 2016).
-Typically in this experimental setup, a mouse is gradually trained to blink after seeing a light and hearing a sound, via a “puff” that is consistently delivered following exposure to both light and a 9500 Hz tone.
 Here, we set up the Teensy to perform such an experiment, and recorded from the relevant pins.
-In addition to the Teensy 3.2, we needed only 2 additional specialty components in addition to a speaker, as shown in Table 2: a prop shield to amplify the analog output from the Teensy 3.2, which can then drive speakers of both 4 and 8 ohms, and three sets of 14x1 double insulated pins for connecting the Teensy to the prop shield.
+In addition to the Teensy 3.2, we needed only 2 additional specialty components in addition to a speaker, as shown in Table 2: a plug and play hardware amplifier (prop shield) to amplify the analog output from the Teensy 3.2, which can then drive speakers of both 4 and 8 ohms, and three sets of 14x1 double insulated pins for connecting the Teensy to the prop shield.
 In total, this setup costs approximately $40, excluding general equipment.

 Imaging can be performed simultaneously by turning on and off a given pin during each frame.
 In this mimic experiment, we recorded the timings of each of these triggers and compared them to the theoretical timings with samples spaced at exactly 50ms apart, as shown in Figure 4A.
 Like the motion experimental design, the measured timings were very similar to the theoretical timings, biased by approximately 30 microseconds per sample.
 We looked at light onset timing, light length, interstimulus length, and puff length in Figure 4B as well.
 All were very consistent over the 50 trials, with standard deviations well under 1 milliseconds, showing that even with including a continuous audio output, it doesn’t alter the accuracy or increase the bias of experimentation with a Teensy.